 |BC Liquor Board Fee:||85% of (purchase price + customs duty + excise duty) with a minimum fee of $1.83 and a maximum of $12.75

-To give you an example of how egregious these fees are, here is an example for a bottle of wine that you purchased for $8.00 (Cdn) in a U.S. store.
+To give you an example of how high these fees are, here is an example for a bottle of wine that you purchased for $8.00 (Cdn) in a U.S. store.
 Note that nearly all of the fees are PROVINCIAL.
 The federal government hardly charges anything in comparison.

 |BC Liquor Board Fee:||$7.20|

 |TOTAL EXTRA FEES AT BORDER:

 So on an $8.00 bottle of wine, you will pay an additional $9.70 at the border - so your wine ends up costing you $17.70.
 Only 89 cents of that goes to the federal government.
 The rest are provincial fees, mostly Liquor Board markups and fees.

 However, you should note that because the LDB markup/fee caps out a maximum of $12.75 per bottle, and depending upon the price of the bottle, the personal import of more expensive wine may be economic.
 It is important to have receipts for all wine that is imported in the manner set out above - particularly if you are picking up wine that you have ordered online.

 IMPORTANT: the above charges are only valid in the "traveller stream" (i.e. for individuals returning from a trip with liquor accompanying them).
 They are not valid if you try to import the wine yourself without going on a trip or if you arrange to have it shipped to you while you are away.
 In these latter situations, the import process is very complicated and the charges may be even higher.
 At the present time, I do not recommend that any BC resident have wine shipped to BC from abroad.